Monthly Archives: August 2016

 Early Cutbow

 At 11:30 I reached the end of the meadow section and entered a narrow canyon that was characterized mainly by pockets and plunge pools.
-The remainder of my day was spent in this environment, and my main concern was how I would exit the steep sided valley and find the Piney River Trail to return to the car.
+The remainder of my day was spent in this environment, and my main concern was how I would exit the steep sided valley and find the Trout Creek Trail to return to the car.
 Fortunately the fly fishing action was intense enough to take my mind off of this concern for most of the day.
 In the lower canyon stretch above the meadow I continued my cautious upstream migration by adding three more small trout to the fish count ledger, but then I stalled at eight.
 I set a personal goal to reach double digits by lunch, but the fish were no longer slurping the stimulator, so I decided to adopt the dependable dry/dropper approach.

 Tough Wading